 - To find aging-related trials and studies sponsored by NIA, click here .

-- To find trials related to Alzheimer's disease and dementia, go to NIA's Alzheimer’s Disease Education and Referral (ADEAR) Center clinical trials database .
+- To find trials related to Alzheimer's disease and dementia, go to NIA's Alzheimer’s Disease Education and Referral (ADEAR) Center clinical trials listing .
 Information Specialists at the ADEAR Center can help answer your basic questions.
 Call 1-800-438-4380 Monday through Friday, 8:30 a.m.—5:00 p.m.
 Eastern Time.